The effects of smoking on your child’s health.

 - Support the whole family by helping the significant others in a woman’s life to quit smoking

-- Give advice on the wide range of nicotine replacement products (NRT), issue vouchers to be redeemed at their local chemist
+- Give advice on the wide range of nicotine replacement products such as nicotine replacement therapy, issue vouchers to be redeemed at their local chemist

 - Promote SmokeFree Homes